Scuffle between BJP, Sena MLAs in Maharashtra Assembly

 However, some Sena MLAs also tried to snatch the flex boards from BJP members, leading to ruckus.

-The Legislative Council also witnessed noisy scenes as BJP members demanded compensationfor farmers affected byunseasonal rains.
+The Legislative Council also witnessed noisy scenes as BJP members demanded compensationfor farmers affected by unseasonal rains.
 The House was also adjourned for the day as the ruckus continued.
-(AGENCIES)
+(PTI)

 Editorial